Postgraduate Diploma in Medicinal Chemistry

-Completing this postgraduate diploma course will equip you with a set of key transferable skills which will be relevant for the workplace as well as providing you with a base of postgraduate level science knowledge and understanding.
+Completing this postgraduate diploma will equip you with key transferable skills which will be relevant to your career and the workplace as well as providing you with a base of postgraduate level science knowledge and understanding.
 You will learn to critically evaluate current research and advanced scholarship within medicinal chemistry, as well as evaluating research methodologies.
 You will learn to deal with complex issues and make sound judgements and decisions in complex situations.

-The nature of this qualification will develop your independent learning skills, such as critical reading, as well as enhance your ICT skills for both literature searching and managing information and strengthen your communication skills with others in both professional and academic contexts.
+The qualification will develop your independent learning skills, enhance your ICT skills in locating information and communicating with others in both professional and academic contexts.

 Having this qualification coupled with practical experience could open up career opportunities in various scientific and medical research fields in the public and private sectors, for example, in pharmaceutical companies, the NHS, medical research, universities, commercial laboratories, and independent healthcare providers.